 More than anything, this book is about courage—the courage to face your fears about your health and the courage to keep fighting for your dignity.

-When you sign up for my newsletter, receive Creating Characters with Disabilities: A Checklist to Help Authors Accurately Represent Illnesses and Conditions for FREE!
-In her newsletter, Alexander provides tips and resources on how to write disabled characters and short reflections on being chronically ill, discusses disability and chronic illness in fiction, provide writing updates, and link to useful articles.
-Each month, I recommend something to read, watch, and play that includes a character with a disability.
+When you sign up for A.E.
+Alexander's newsletter, receive Creating Characters with Disabilities: A Checklist to Help Authors Accurately Represent Illnesses and Conditions for FREE!
+In her newsletter, Alexander provides tips and resources on how to write disabled characters and short reflections on being chronically ill, discusses disability and chronic illness in fiction, provides writing updates, and links to her latest articles.